jeeduardo/ratesdotca-backend/README.md

 (No change to table structure, but still be able to add data to the tables of your new design) And how would your MVC classes look like now that you have this new design?

-### ANSWER
+### Answer

-If the manager requests for an additional field frequently/daily, I think I would add tables based on the Entity-Attribute-Value pattern.
-Magento does this to allow the business to add additional fields on the fly.
-Below is a list of additional tables and MVC classes that will be added.
+If the manager requests for an additional field frequently/daily, we should add tables based on the Entity-Attribute-Value pattern.
+This will allow the business to add fields on the fly.

+Below is a list of additional tables and MVC classes to be added.

 ### Additional tables